CH4LL/passproject/README.md

       - Open command line for windows
       - Open Notepad for Windows
-      - Log out back to the login panel future features:
+      - Log out back to the login panel
+  - Not fully implemented
     - In the control panel:
       - display logged in users
       - allow for instant communication (chat) between users (integrated with AJAX)
       - display old conversations with the selected user

 This app has been created for practice in the offline environment and is not suitable for use outside of it.